Epsilon-Lee/deep-learning-explained/README.md

 # Deep learning explained

 A collection of papers that try to explain the mysteries of deep learning with theories and empirical evidences.
+And [here](https://hanin.princeton.edu/paper_list.pdf) is a curated resource of deep learning theory papers by Prof. Boris Hanin at Princeton.

 - [Theory-oriented explanations](#theory-oriented-explanations)
   - [Differential equation view](#differential-equation-view)